Amanullah Khan: Exile

 Kalakāni's rule lasted only nine months and he was replaced by Mohammad Nadir Shah on 13 October 1929.
 Amanullah Khan attempted to return to Afghanistan, but he had little support from the people.
 From British India, the ex-king travelled to Europe and settled in Italy, buying a villa in Rome's Prati neighbourhood.
 Meanwhile, Nadir Shah made sure Amanullah's return to Afghanistan was made impossible by engaging in propaganda.
-Most of Amanullah's reforms were reversed, although later king Mohammad Zahir Shah made a more gradual program of reform.
+Most of Amanullah's reforms were reversed, although the future monarch, King Zahir, introduced a more gradual programme of reform.

 Nevertheless, Amanullah still had a group of staunch supporters in Afghanistan.
 These Amanullah loyalists unsuccessfully attempted several times in the 1930s and 1940s to bring him back to power.

-During World War II, Germany had extensive plans to reinstall Amanullah to his throne.
+During the Second World War, Germany had extensive plans to reinstall Amanullah to his throne.
 Khan, while aware and keen to regain his throne, knew little more about the plan; Nazi officials never invited him to participate in discussions.
 It was Khan's name and face that was needed to provide legitimacy to an uprising and, eventually, a puppet Nazi government in Afghanistan.
 The plan, however, did not come to fruition; for it to work, Germany needed the support of the Soviet Union, which it never fully received.
 While Hitler cancelled the plan in the last days of December 1939, there was still hope in the German Foreign Office and the Abwehr that the Soviets would come forward with a proposal; it never happened.

-Discussions were revived in late 1942 but following the Axis loss in Stalingrad in 1943, the plans were abandoned.
+Discussions were revived in late 1942, but following the Axis loss in Stalingrad in 1943, the plans were abandoned.

 Amidst all the negotiations, Khan remained in exile in Rome and never directly spoke to German or Soviet officials.
 While some war-time news articles suggest he was an active Nazi agent, other sources suggest he never even succeeded in obtaining a visa to visit Berlin.
 It was his brother-in-law, Ghulam Siddiq, to whom Khan had given full powers to negotiate on his behalf, that travelled between Germany, the Soviet Union, Italy and Switzerland to participate in talks surrounding the operation.

-Khan survived the war unharmed but appears to have lived a life of poverty in his exile, at least during and post World War II.
+Khan survived the war unharmed but appears to have lived a life of poverty in his exile, at least during and immediately after the Second World War.
 One of the reasons Nazi officials hesitated from inviting him to Berlin was because they suspected he would ask for money.
-Moreover, a British Intelligence Officer, who visited Khan after the Allies had captured Rome, described his household, 'His Majesty from time to time rubbing his hand from cold.
+Moreover, a British intelligence officer, who visited Khan after the Allies had captured Rome, described the former King's household: 'His Majesty from time to time rubbing his hand from cold.
 Her Majesty huddled in a ghastly gilt arm-chair, gracefully draped in a mink coat.
 Pimp-like princelings and over-painted Royal Aunts from time to time taping the conversation towards kilowatts and the lack of scruples shown by black marketeers.'
-Neverthelesss, people in Rome's Prati neighbourhood, where Khan lived, claimed that he arrived with "crates of jewels" which he slowly sold.
+Nevertheless, people in Rome's Prati neighbourhood, where Khan lived, claimed that he arrived with "crates of jewels" which he slowly sold.